joshuawcampb/Active-Directory-Home-Lab/README.md

 - Performed troubleshooting using tools such as gpupdate, gpresult, ping, ipconfig, nslookup.

 ## Setup
-Performed a setup and installation of Windows Server.
-This required cleaning the disk to free up space which allowed Windows Server to install
+Performed a setup of VMs and installation of Windows Server and Windows 11 clients.
+For the server, this required cleaning the disk to free up space which allowed Windows Server to install

 ![](images/image40.png)
 ![](images/image.png)